 The practice had systems to review and investigate incidents and accidents.
-The practice had a system for receiving and acting on safety alerts.
+The practice had a system for receiving and acting on safety alerts and sharing with staff if relevant.

 Are services effective?

 (for example, treatment is effective)

 We found this practice was providing effective care in accordance with the relevant regulations.